-Subtask 2.1.1: Characterization of adaptive templating response to different PrPC substrate.
+Subtask 2.1.1: Characterization of the adaptive templating response to different PrPC substrate.

 Objective.
 It is well documented in the prion field that during homologous transmission (i.e when the primary structure of PrPSc and PrPC are identical), the prion strain characteristics (quaternary structure diversity and all physio-pathological phenotypes) are faithfully conserved on iterative passage (ref).
 This affirmation can become false in an absolutely unpredictable manner when the primary structure of PrPC serving as substrate changes (ref).
 Thus, during prion replication in the presence of homologous PrPC, the structural diversity of PrPSc subassemblies will remain invariant, whereas in the presence of heterologous PrPC, the ATR of the network will be at the origin of a change in the partition of different PrPSc subassemblies.
 The objective of this task is to characterize the response of different PrPSc subassemblies from specific strains to different PrPC in order to identify on the substrate scaffold a selective structural determinant that will affect specifically the dynamic of a PrPSc subpopulation during the templating process.

 Methodology.
 The INRA prion strain library will serve for the purification of extractive infectious prion subassemblies (refs).
 The purified assemblies will be used to template a library of structurally well characterized PrP substrate (extractive PrPC and recombinant PrP).
 The substrate library comprises PrP mutants for which single specific mutation, substitution or deletion has been introduced in a precise region in order to tune either the overall conformational dynamic of PrP or to constraint a specific region (as example, introduction of S-S bond, ref).
-Preliminary experiments using as template vCJD, 263K or synthetic human infectious Prion strain and as substrate human or bovine PrP, revealed that the best technique to evaluate the ATR is the evolution of the variation kinetic of weighted-average molecular weight during the templating, as determined by few-molecule light scattering approach.
+Preliminary experiments using as template vCJD, 263K or synthetic human infectious prions and as substrate human or bovine PrP, revealed that the best technique to evaluate the ATR is the evolution of the variation kinetic of weighted-average molecular weight during the templating, as determined by few-molecule light scattering approach.
 More conventional approaches as Thioflavin T fluorescence measurement as function of time and the increase of size of assemblies estimated by atomic force microscopy images analysis by an automatic image analysis algorithm already developed by Marie Doumic group at INRIA will also be used.
 The estimation of the heterodispersity parameter (cf. substask xxx) using single molecule NanoIR technique will be used to determine the effect of different PrP substrate on the inflation of PrPSc subpopulation (Contribution of Ariane Deniset from Soleil synchrotron who will dedicate 30% of her research time).
 By combining this last technique to the use of 13C labelled PrP substrate, we will be able to distinguish the infrared absorbance of the PrPSc subassemblies that will serve as template from those which will not participate.
 By using isothermal titration calorimetric (ITC) measurement during iterative addition of substrate on the template, we will explore the amplitude of the structural rearrangements of the substrate through the excess of heat-release during the templating process.
 The ITC device will be funded by the ERC grant.
 The combination of all these readouts will lead us to have a quantitative estimation of adaptive response of the network of exchange during the templating process.

 Outcome.
 The use of different PrP mutants with deletion or substitution in a specific region will inform us about the importance of these regions to induce an adaptive templating response.
 The use of structurally different prion strains will lead also to explore whether different prion strains could share a common domain for an ATR.